Edge of Fury

-Edge of Fury is a 1958 American drama film directed by Robert J. Gurney Jr. and Irving Lerner and written by Robert J. Gurney Jr..
+Edge of Fury is a 1958 American drama film directed by Robert J. Gurney Jr. and Irving Lerner and written by Robert J. Gurney Jr., based on the novel Wisteria Cottage by Robert M. Coates.
 The film stars Michael Higgins, Lois Holmes, Jean Allison, Doris Fesette and Malcolm Lee Beggs.
 The film was released in May 1958, by United Artists.

 The film was summarized in TV Guide as "sick low-budget grossness about a psychopathic young beachcomber, Higgins, who pretends to befriend a mother and two daughters living at their summer home.
 He talks the family into letting him rent the adjacent guest cottage, then he slaughters the whole family."

 Plot

 The film begins with a voice over by a psychiatrist discussing his patient: a young war veteran and struggling artist, Richard Barrie, who had asked to be confined but said that "society acts only after a crime has been committed."
 The opening scene shows Richard painting on the beach as police officers approach to arrest him.

 In flashback, a beachcombing Richard comes across a beach cottage for rent.
 He reserves it on behalf of three women he refers to as "family", Florence Hackett and her two daughters, Eleanor and Louisa.
 The four met in a grocery store and Florence was struck by his manners and clean-cut charm.
 Eleanor develops a crush on Richard, who is instead drawn to the stand-offish, sexy Louisa, who has a steady boyfriend.
 Richard's co-worker at the local bookstore works knows that he is a disturbed individual who isolates himself; she feels he is too focused on the Hacketts and encourages him to take his doctor's advice to make some new friends.

 At the cottage, Richard sets himself up to stay each weekend in a shed on the property, after Louisa complains about him using the guest room she wants kept free for her boyfriend when he comes for visits.
 For the first few weekends, in spite of the women - in Richard's view - being messy, things are pleasant; he feels he is shaping a home for the four of them.
 He becomes jealous and agitated, though, when Louisa and her boyfriend openly express their attraction for each other.
 She also often taunts Richard and makes him feel like he is a "nobody".